Wine Renaissance-Quest for Pleasure

 On this island, wine production dates back to the Bronze Age.
 The volcanic ash, lava and pumice stone that cover created perfect soil conditions, at the origin of its distinctive wines.
 Assyrtiko was first cultivated on Santorini where it developed a very unique character.
 This variety is known for its ability to preserve its acidity still keeping a high alcoholic content.
 Wines full of citrus aromas that well combine with the typical earthy flavors conferred by the volcanic soil.
 In other regions, instead, Assyrtiko expresses a milder and more fruity character with reduced mineral hints.

 Assyrtiko from Santorini qualifies for the production of the wines with the Appellation of Origin of Superior Quality.
 Together with the aromatic Aidani, they result in a unique, naturally sweet wine, trademark of Santorini, Vinsanto, which is made from the traditional method of letting the grapes dry under the sun to concentrate their juice.
-Vinsanto is kept in barrels for several years as it develops a wonderful color and bouquet with hints of chocolate, honey and coffee.
+Vinsanto is kept in barrels for several years as it develops a wonderful color and bouquet with hints of chocolate, honey, and coffee.

 Wines of Crete

 The winemaking tradition of Crete dates back to the Minoan Civilization.
-It was in deed on this island where archaeologists discovered the oldest wine press in the world.
+It was indeed on this island where archaeologists discovered the oldest wine press in the world.
 The generous local soil, incredibly mild weather and strategic position of the mountains, create a unique microclimate, protected from the warm African winds.

 These unique characteristics provide the ideal environment for the production of the AOC Peza, Dafni, Sitia and Archanes wines.
-Excellent wines are being produced from white indigenous varieties, as Vidiano and Vilana, as well as from red grapes, such as Kotsifali, Mandilari and Liatiko.
+Excellent wines are being produced from white indigenous varieties, as Vidiano and Vilana, as well as from red grapes, such as Kotsifali, Mandilari, and Liatiko.

 If you still haven’t experienced a glass of Cretan wine, all you need to do is forget about whatever else you have tasted before.
 Forget about Cabernet Sauvignon or Merlot.
-With Cretan wines you will be able to discover something completely different, impossible to compare to what you’ve already tasted.
+With Cretan wines, you will be able to discover something completely different, impossible to compare to what you’ve already tasted.
 You will be tasting the local character, an aroma that resembles the very core of the island.

 Women and Wine

 Wine and wine culture have always been associated with a quest for pleasure, always a rather feminine affair.
 Fragrances, aromas, bouquets have always appealed to women and it’s not at all different when it comes to wines.
-In fact, during the past years, this has turned into a serious business as well as into a genuine search for excellence and quality.
+In fact, during the past years, this has turned into serious business as well as into a genuine search for excellence and quality.

 More and more women are taking over the business, becoming authoritative oenologists and sommeliers.
 Even traditional wineries are being managed by women.